 In this tutorial, you will learn how to get a next biweekly payday from date.
 To be able to calculate this date, you will have to get familiar with the CEILING function.
 The CEILING function rounds the date up to the nearest date divisible by the defined number, called significance.
 Also, you will learn how to find the alternate day in the biweekly payment schedule.

-Next biweekly payday from date
+Find the next biweekly payday from a date in Excel

 = CEILING(date +1,14)-1